-Delivering strategic sourcing improvement doesn’t just come from finding new suppliers, it starts internally with understanding the business strategy and direction, market intelligence on competitors and customer direction and drilling down on historical information on category procurement to know where you have been.
+Delivering strategic sourcing improvement doesn’t just come from finding new suppliers, it starts internally with understanding the business strategy and direction, market intelligence on competitor and customer direction and drilling down on historical information on category procurement to know where you have been.
 Once armed with this information on where you have been, where you are going and the competitive landscape, you will only then be able to form important initiatives.

 The nuts and bolts of delivering initiatives is through understanding purchase history.
-There must be a well-structured database with consistent category and sub-category commodity information to drill down from, analysis of information will give data metrics of suppliers, categories, product ranking, and yearly price variance.
-Focus on percentage price change targeting significant deviations, will give your low hanging fruit to target.
+There must be a well-structured database with consistent category and sub-category commodity information to drill down from, analysis of information will give data metrics on suppliers, categories, product ranking, and yearly price variance.
+Focus on percentage price change targeting significant deviations, this will give your low hanging fruit to target.

 Focusing on top spend areas will certainly drive TOC reduction, but more often than not where there is large pricing variance, there may be ways to make a significant improvement in areas such as; re-categorising commodities with similar sub-straits and suppliers to leverage spend.
 These spend areas may be languishing due to focus in other sectors, or commodities have been incorrectly spec’d making them untenable from a market perspective.

 Understanding category spends, is the primary leverage to impact the total cost of ownership and how to drive improvement through strategic sourcing supporting the business vision.
 The process is not instantaneous, more often than not several tactical changes are necessary to deliver a full initiative.

 Develop a process that continually monitors and evaluates spend data, how actions have impacted results to create a continual improvement environment through data metrics.